c-rios27/c-rios27.github.io/index.md

 > For Milestone Four and Enhancement Three, I worked with an artifact from CS 340: Advanced Programming Concepts.
 > The artifact, as mentioned during Module One’s assignment, is a project that allowed users to create, read, update, and delete (CRUD) an animal’s profile in a database of animals known as Austin Animal Center (AAC).
 > It was created and worked with between July and August of 2025.
-> I selected this artifact because it gave me the opportunity to improve it by adding query sanitization and the ability to add create, read, update, and delete (CRUD) multiple animal profiles at the same time.
+> I selected this artifact because it gave me the opportunity to improve it by adding query sanitization and the ability to create, read, update, and delete (CRUD) multiple animal profiles at the same time.
 > And it also gave me the opportunity to demonstrate my problem solving skills, as well as my Python programming skills.

 > My goal was to improve this artifact by adding query sanitization and allowing the user to create, read, update, and delete (CRUD) multiple animal profiles at the same time.